Rating

 Royal Albert Hall

-After his death in 1861, Queen Victoria hired Captain Francis Fowke and Major-General H.Y.
-Darracott Scott of the Royal Engineers to design this proposed Great Hall.
-It is said that the two men were greatly influenced in their design by the ancient amphitheaters of Rome and Greece as well as by Gottfried Semper's Opera House in Dresden.
+After the prince’s untimely death in 1861, Queen Victoria hired Captain Francis Fowke and Major-General H.Y.
+Darracott Scott of the Royal Engineers to design this proposed building, which was dubbed Great Hall.
+It is said that the two men were greatly influenced in their design by the ancient amphitheaters of Rome and Greece as well as by Gottfried Semper’s Opera House in Dresden.

 The Building